 Intro to Physical Education 2 s.h.

 Care & Prevention of Athletic Injuries 2 s.h.

-First Aid and Personal Safety 1 s.h.
+First Aid 1 s.h.

-Kinesiology 3 s.h.
+Kinesiology 3 s h

-Games and Officiating I and II 6 s.h.

-Biology I OR Human Biology OR

-Anatomy and Physiology 8 s.h.

 ^{}A minimum of 12 s.h. of general education electives required for admission.
 Total of 20 s.h. required for graduation.
+It is best to complete all 20 s.h. before starting the Pharmacy program.
 Recommended electives include Computer Science and an Ethics course.